hi, i’m molly

-I construct fictional alternate realities that conjure the cycles of time to peer into built and natural environments, bringing together research and personal exploration.
+Conjuring the cycles of time to peer into built and natural environments, research and personal exploration come together to craft place.

 These places are vague and undefined, dreamlike and not perfectly reflected.